andrii333/flask_user/README.md

 If check_auth have dropped - you need to logIn (generate new log_token) Possible next errors:
--No Such User
+ - No Such User
--Wrong Pass
+ - Wrong Pass

 **Success returns: True**